gazebo-web/gazebosim-web-frontend/README.md

         git clone https://github.com/gazebo-web/gazebosim-web-frontend
         cd web

-1. This repository comes with an example `setup.bash` file which works with the API at https://staging-api.gazebosim.org.
-Edit that file with your own Auth0 and backend information.
+1. Add a `setup.bash` file which works with the
+   API at https://staging-api.gazebosim.org.
+Edit that file with your own Auth0 and backend information i.e. the environment variables set while [installing the backend](https://github.com/gazebo-web/gazebosim-web-backend#install).
 Always remember to source this file before serving:

        . setup.bash